pallets/flask/docs/foreword.rst

 with that very easy to adapt for large applications.
 If you are interested in that, check out the :ref:`becomingbig` chapter.

+If you are curious about the Flask design principles, head over to the section about :ref:`design`.

 A Framework and an Example
 --------------------------